Collins331/AirBnB_clone/README.md

 ![Console](https://github.com/Collins331/AirBnB_clone/blob/main/console_airbnb.png)

-`Storage engine -> Json file.`
+`Storage engine -> JSON file.`
 `Console -> cmd with python library cmd.Cmd`

 # Description of the project

-This is the first part of the project that simulates an airbnb application in which we are creating a way to control the modules that our web page is going to use by intervening a database in json format.
-Here we apply object oriented programming, python data translation and command interpreted logic to deliver a local database that can be modified by commands.
+This is the first part of the project that simulates an Airbnb application in which we are creating a way to control the modules that our web page is going to use by intervening a database in JSON format.
+Here we apply object-oriented programming, python data translation, and command-interpreted logic to deliver a local database that can be modified by commands.

 # Prerequisites